“We must re-wild the planet.”

 Arctic wolf family in Canada

-This wolf pack and the rest of us should be interested in the feasibility of humanity’s idealism.
-Here, for example, is a dry-eyed look by the Financial Times at the recent commitment of over 100 countries around the world to plant more than 3 trillion trees.
+This wolf pack takes a dry-eyed look at the recent commitment of over 100 countries around the world to plant more than 3 trillion trees, as reported by The Financial Times

 It surveyed 10,000 sixteen to twenty-five-year-olds in ten countries (Australia, Brazil, Finland, France, India, Nigeria, Philippines, Portugal, the UK, and the USA) between May 18 and June 7, 2021.
 Data were collected on participants’ thoughts and feelings about climate change, and about government responses to climate change.